benshimonz/V1/README.md

 todo

-_**Q139:** Any person that owns vehicles with the same number of colors as the number of colors of the vehicles owned by his parents cumulatively_
+_**Q139:** Any person who owns vehicles with the same number of colors as the number of colors of the vehicles owned by his parents cumulatively_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q139.png)